The lonely Christian can derive hope from recognizing the body of Christ all around us, across the street and across the world.

 This is an extreme example.
 But it illustrates what Brooks writes about the poor saint who can “board and bed with his treasure.”
 The Christian carries her most prized possession in her heart.
 The promise of her inheritance is sealed upon her spirit.
 She walks, works, and rests with her “all in all.”

-Remedy 4: You are not alone
+Remedy 4: You are not alone, lonely Christian

 The percentage of American citizens claiming to be Christians simply cannot be a true figure.
 The large number is incongruous with those who are either ignorant of or flatly deny cardinal Christian doctrines.
-Given the likelihood of those in our churches who profess with their mouths without believing in their hearts, I suspect the number is actually far smaller than any of us dare to guess.
+Given the likelihood of those in our churches who profess with their mouths without believing in their hearts, I suspect the number is far smaller than any of us dare to guess.

-This is not a tragedy.
-It is a wake-up call.
+This is not a tragedy; it is a wake-up call.
 Artificially inflating our numbers is not a godly response to creeping secularism.
 It’s better to accept the fact that the true, faithful Church is more like the remnant, the “little flock” of which Brooks speaks.

-All the churches across the world that remain true to Christ together comprise a mightier company than any exaggerated statistic.
+All the churches across the world that remain true to Christ together compose a mightier company than any exaggerated statistic.
 This is because our power lies not in numbers but in the Holy Spirit.
-He who sustains us when our meagerness and losses tempt us toward doubt.
+He sustains us when our meagerness and losses tempt us toward doubt.
 He supplies all our true needs according to his riches in glory.

 When the cost of what you have forsaken for Christ weighs upon you, remember the other saints who bear the same struggle.
 Follow their gaze as they look toward their great reward.